 - 1. Conformance with Black and isort, using the tox -e lint command. - 2.
-Unit tests using tox -e py. - 3.
+Unit tests using tox -e py or tox -e coverage. - 3.
 Integration tests using the tox -e integration-in-lxd.

 Note: all of the tests can be run by just using the tox command on it's own, with the exception of the integration tests.
 These are not automatically run as they require a working LXD environment.